FilipeAPV/TicketingSystem/README.md

 ### Program Flow

-1. User raises tickets via form
+1. User raises tickets via form (after registration)
 2. All tickets are redirected to a _dispatcher_ that sends them to the correct department.
 3. Each department has a _SuperUser_ that assigns the ticket